Your emotions are your profound compass in life. And emotional triggers could well be hiding behind your IBS.

 But to recover from IBS, I consciously went looking for those stuffed down emotions.

 And I was nothing short of amazed at the result.

 I identified my IBS triggers, then the roots behind those triggers, then released the emotions and the associated negative energy.
 I learnt various techniques to release these, and was blown away by the result.

 I found that IBS had been a warning signal all along, my body trying to get my attention.

-Value of your feelings and starting to pay attention to them.
-So you can notice the parts of your lives that you live in accordance to who you truly are – and the parts where you aren’t.
+The antedote to stuffing down and fearing emotions is this: Valuing your feelings and starting to pay attention to them.
+So you can notice the parts of your lives where you live in accordance to who you truly are – and the parts where you don’t.

-If you learn to release emotions, the irritation and imbalance in the physical body can start to subside and heal.5
+If you learn to release emotional triggers, the irritation and imbalance in the physical body (aka your IBS symptoms) can start to subside and heal.9